Scandal Season 6 Episode 8 Recap A Stomach For Blood

 Instead, that OMG moment is completely wrapped up, in a rather unsatisfactory way, no less.
 Huge bummer.

-The name certainly smacks of a Trumpian, Koch-esque organisation, but we don't even yet know if that's the true organisation Paeus and Sarah even work for (and it's probably not).
-But if we have to jump in bed with another mysterious organisation on Scandal, the best we can hope for is some kind of interesting payoff, a la Papa Pope being in command of B-613.
+The name certainly smacks of a Trumpian, Koch-esque organization, but we don't even yet know if that's the true organization Paeus and Sarah even work for (and it's probably not).
+But if we have to jump in bed with another mysterious organization on Scandal, the best we can hope for is some kind of interesting payoff, a la Papa Pope being in command of B-613.

 Advertisement